mergestat/docs/blog/2023-03-07-identifying-open-source-risk-part-2/index.md

 2. Search for Log4J (we can get more specific, but let’s start here)
 3. Find the last author or committer who touched the file to assist with assessing and remediation

-Find all the maven package manager files
+Find all the maven package manager files:

 ```sql
 SELECT repo, path